Naïve / The Days of Swine & Roses

 "Naïve"/"The Days of Swine & Roses" is a split single released by KMFDM and My Life with the Thrill Kill Kult.
 "Naïve" is the title track from the KMFDM album Naïve.
 "The Days of Swine & Roses" originally appeared on the My Life with the Thrill Kill Kult album Confessions of a Knife...
 An edited version of the Thrill Kill Kult remix of "Naïve" was made into a music video, and reached No. 21 on Billboards Dance/Club Play Songs Chart on March 23, 1991.
+The split single itself also peaked at No. 39 on Billboards Dance Singles Sales Chart.
 "The Days of Swine & Roses" was ranked No. 61 on COMA Music Magazines 101 Greatest Industrial Songs of All Time.